hacksu/vue-tutorial/README.md

-# 🖖 Vue.js 3 🖖
+# 🖖 Vue 3 Tutorial 🖖

 ## Requirements

-In order to use express, we need to have [NodeJS](https://nodejs.org/en/download/) and NPM installed.
+In order to use [Vue](https://vuejs.org/), we need to have [NodeJS](https://nodejs.org/en/download/) and NPM installed.
 Head [here](https://nodejs.org/en/download/) to download NodeJS (and NPM, which is packaged in to the download)!

 If you are not on Mac or Windows, check out [here](https://nodejs.org/en/download/package-manager/) for more installation instructions.